The world of Eos is vast, with creatures from all sizes and power levels roaming the earth. This page details those creatures.

 - Storm of Blades: A very exaggerated version.
 See these shining feathers on his massive wings?
 They're all BFSs (though they're not as big as his main sword), and he'll rain them all down on his designated target as part of his summon attack, Ultima Sword.
 In Comrades, his boss fight includes several moves where he gets to spam these swords.

 - Well-Intentioned Extremist: He manipulated Ardyn into becoming the Immortal Accursed and the entire Lucian line into the creation of the True King, in order to finally put an end to the Starscourge.
-Then Dawn of the Future reveals that he never planned to wipe out the Starscourge, and his true goal was to gather enough darkness to eradicate all of humanity.
+Then Dawn of the Future reveals that he views humans as expendable sacrifices and is perfectly willing to eradicate them all, even using the Starscourge itself to fuel Tera Flare.

 - Worf Barrage: Subverted.
 None of those swords touch Ifrit as he simply parkours his way out of it; its real purpose is to provide Noctis with an opportunity to attack the Infernian.